About the course

 You will be completely immersed in your school with an expectation that you will participate in all aspects of day to day life- working the full school year.
 You will be coached to teach whole classes from early on in your placement, with the guidance, nurture and support of your class teacher.

 There are 15 days of university led input throughout the year from the Institute of Education.
-In addition to this Primary Advantage offer weekly hub sessions which provides the bridge between the theory and your classroom practice.
+In addition to this Primary Advantage offer weekly hub sessions which provide the bridge between the theory and your classroom practice.

 You will benefit from working across Early Years Foundation, Key Stage 1 and Key Stage 2 during the course of the year.
 You will be based and employed in your 'home' school from the start of the year.
 During the second half of the Spring term, however, you will spend 4-6 weeks in one of our other primary schools in Hackney, teaching in a consecutive age phase.
 In summer you will then return to your base class and school and resume a 70% teaching timetable.